jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **recourse property** is defined in—
     (a) section HB 11(12) (Limitation on deductions by persons with interests in look-through companies) for the purposes of that section:
     (b) section HG 11(12) (Limitation on deductions by partners in limited partnerships) for the purposes of that section
+  - **recovery** —
-  - **recovery** is defined in section CZ 29(5) (Accommodation expenditure: Canterbury earthquake relief) for the purposes of that section
+    (a) is defined in section CZ 29(5) (Accommodation expenditure: Canterbury earthquake relief) for the purposes of that section:
+    (b) is defined in section CZ 29B (Accommodation expenditure: North Island flooding events) for the purposes of that section:
+    (c) for the purposes of subpart FP (Tax relief for emergencies), includes restoration and enhancement
   - **redemption payment** means the amount by which a payment made on the redemption of a commercial bill by the person who issued it is more than the money lent to the person, , in this definition, having the meaning given to it by section 2 of the Bills of Exchange Act 1908
   - **reduced deficit debit**
   - **redundancy payment**